71/dance/README.md

 ### Custom modes

 All modes are custom.
-By default, the `normal` and `input` modes are defined, and many [Kakoune]-inspired keybindings are available.
+By default, the `normal` and `insert` modes are defined, and many [Kakoune]-inspired keybindings are available.
 More modes can be created, though.
 These modes are configured with `dance.modes`.